docsteveharris/2020-NHS-AI-call/draft.md

 TODO: IP from existing forecasting model (background) and future (foreground)
 TODO: IP from HL7 interface (background) and FHIR (foreground)
+TODO: need to explain that we have not done a Freedom to Operate search; that we will do this; put in a cost for this; explain that as an academic group we have not done this yet
+TODO: speak to UCLB
+NOTE: describe using the following headings
+- value proposition
+- benefits to health and care system
+    - better use of resources; fewer cancellations; more patients through pathways
+    - reduce harm and improve safety related to stretched staffing
+    - better use of resources system wide (can redirect outliers effectively)
+    - better staff engagement / retention as they have control over their own work
+- benefits to patients
+    - avoid on-the-day cancellations and the disruption this causes
+    - better nurse:patient ratios
+    - more likely to get critical care when it is needed

 ## Dissemination and NHS adoption strategy
 NOTE: Please describe the planned outputs of the research and how they may lead to short and longer-term NHS and patient impacts.
 As far as possible, indicate anticipated timescales for these benefits and a quantitative estimate of their scale.
 Impacts may include, but are not restricted to - patient benefit; healthcare staff benefits; changes in NHS service (including efficiency savings); commercial return (which could contribute to economic growth); public wellbeing.